-Why Have a Community Garden
+Why Start a Community Garden

 When we originally bought the farm from a friend in 2021, we had intentions to just having place for a larger garden / fruit orchard, recreation and eventually build a house.
 The growing possibility of food insecurity and food cost inflation led us to reconsider our plans.
 Instead asked how many families can we help feed?
 Can we help people to learn who to have their own backyard gardens.